twiddlingbits/twr-wasm/readme.md

       - number - converted to int32 or float64 as appropriate
       - string - converted to a an index (ptr) into a module Memory
       - URL - the url contents are loaded into module Memory, and two C parameters are generated - index (pointer) to the memory, and length
-      - Uint8Array - the array is loaded into module memory, and two parameters are generated - index (pointer) to the memory, and length
+      - ArrayBuffer - the array is loaded into module memory.
+If you need to pass the length, pass it as a separate parameter

 executeC returns the value returned by the C function that was called.
 As well int and float, strings and structs (or blocks of memory) can be returned.